Nancy Stokey: Author

-Professional Experience
+Professional experience

 Stokey has taught and worked in various institutions.
 She was an economics professor at Northwestern University since 1978, from assistant professor to department chairman in 1987.
-She also taught economics as a visiting lecturer at Harvard University in the fall of 1982, at University of Minnesota in spring of 1983, and then at University of Chicago in 1983-1984.
-Since 1990, she has been teaching Economics at University of Chicago.
+She also taught economics as a visiting lecturer at Harvard University in the fall of 1982, at University of Minnesota in spring of 1983, and then at University of Chicago in 1983–1984.
+Since 1990, she has been teaching economics at University of Chicago.
 Aside from teaching, she was a visiting scholar of the Research Department at Federal Reserve Bank of Minneapolis for eight falls in the 2000s.
 She was awarded the 2021 CME Group - MSRI Prize.

 Memberships

-Stokey is a member of the National Academy of Sciences and was a vice-president of the American Economic Association between 1996–1997.
+Stokey is a member of the National Academy of Sciences and was a vice-president of the American Economic Association between 1996 and 1997.
 She has been a member of the American academy of Arts and Sciences since 1993, and a member of the National Academy of Sciences since 2004.
 She was also a member of the expert panel convened to produce a Copenhagen Consensus on some of the leading scientific/developmental problems of the 21st century.
 She has held editorial positions with top journals as Econometrica, The Journal of Economic Growth, Games and Economic Behavior and The Journal of Economic Theory. " She has made fundamental contributions in microeconomics, economic theory, finance, and in macroeconomics, with a particular focus on the impact of whether or not economic agents have commitment power."

-She is married to Nobel Prize Winner in Economics laureate Robert Lucas, Jr.
+She was married to Nobel Prize Winner in Economics laureate Robert Lucas Jr. until his death in 2023.